 The CVTEA encourages the development of additional educational and career advancement opportunities for veterinary technicians.
 Programs are encouraged to partner with national, state, and local groups to provide these opportunities.

 Accreditation of post-secondary educational programs in veterinary technology is based on the provisions outlined in the document "Standards of an Acceptable Program for Educating Veterinary Technicians" as authorized by the House of Delegates in July 1983.
 The education, development, and accreditation procedures are to be determined and administered by the CVTEA.
-The Accreditation Policies and Procedures of the AVMA CVTEA is also available on the AVMA website (www.avma.org) under Educational Resources.
+The Accreditation Policies and Procedures of the AVMA CVTEA are available on the AVMA website.

 Accreditation of veterinary medical education programs is conducted within the Education and Research Division of the AVMA.
 Accreditation activities take place in the Center for Veterinary Education Accreditation (CVEA).
-The Council on Education (COE) accredits DVM or equivalent educational programs and the Committee on Veterinary Technician Education and Activities (CVTEA) accredits veterinary technology programs.
+The AVMA Council on Education® (AVMA COE®) accredits DVM or equivalent educational programs, and the AVMA Committee on Veterinary Technician Education and Activities® (AVMA CVTEA®) accredits veterinary technology programs.

 An institution with a distance learning program associated with a traditional program may request that the distance learning program be accredited separately.